owntech-foundation/Core/docs/scheduling.md

             }
         ```
         In that case after executing `do_stuff();` the task will be suspended for 500us and resumed after.
 It creates a pseudo periodical task, runs every 500us + the time taken to execute `do_stuff()`.

+### Priority between critical and non-critical task

+The control task has priority over any other task.
+It will preempts any background task.
+The control task can not be preempted.
+That is why it is also refered as an uninteruptible task.

 ::: doxy.powerAPI.class
 name: TaskAPI